CMHASD/CrayStation_MicroObservatory/README.md

 ## Concept

 Develop a solar powered, micro-observatory requiring no intervention from the host site to operate on a Night by Night Basis.
-The only requirement for the remote site is a flat surface and a Wifi Connection.
+The only requirement for the remote site is a flat surface and a Wifi connection.

 The project will be split into a number of parts, which together will form the CrayStation Micro Observatory.

 1. A powered, opening enclosure, remotely controlled.
 2. A Seestar S50 smart telescope, remotely controlled.
-3.  an all-sky camera, scripted and remotely controlled.
+3. An all-sky camera, scripted and remotely controlled.
-4.  weather station, remotely controlled.
+4. Weather station, remotely controlled.
 5. Host User Interface, controlled locally, viewable remotly.
 6. Solar Panel charging and battery charging circuit
 7. Security - Authentication and management of remote users, no 'reverse' access into hosts network.